CMS Energy Earnings Call Transcripts

 -

-The meeting covered board elections, approval of executive compensation, and ratification of PwC as auditor.
-Shareholders approved a proposal to allow special meetings and heard updates on strong financial results, clean energy initiatives, and customer-focused investments.
+The meeting covered board elections, approval of executive compensation, and ratification of the auditor.
+Shareholders approved a proposal to allow special meetings.
+The company reported strong financial results, progress on clean energy, and continued operational improvements.

 -